mjeffin/falcon/README.md

 # Status
 API is developed as per specifications and tested with postman.

 Unable to inject request json body using pytest as mentioned falcon documentation.
-Will a try a different framework after a while
+Will continue with that after a while